Kenshinoyo/checkTechApp-capstone-/README.md

 - The CheckTech tool is a browser-based application for the purpose of managing inventory.
 It'll allow you to create, read, update, and delete whole lists/entries for managing your database.

-- App's front end is written in JavaScript, using the React framework.
+- The application's front end is written in JavaScript, using the React framework.
 Back-end is written in Java, using MySQL for data queries

 - While used for aggregating PC hardware inventory, this inventory management application can be utilized for multiple types of data.

-- **APPLICATION IS CURRENTLY USING LEGACT SOFTWARE.
+- **APPLICATION IS CURRENTLY USING LEGACY SOFTWARE.
 PLEASE VERIFY DEPEDNENCY VERSIONS IN THE PACKAGE FILE CONTAINED IN THE CTECHTOOL FOLDER BEFORE TESTING!**

 *FEATURES*: